MAS-36 rifle: Postwar usage

+The Viet Cong had utilized a modified MAS-36 that used 7.62x39mm ammunition in earlier wars.

 Gabon and Côte d'Ivoire continued to use the MAS-36 post independence; In 1968 and 1969 they supplied Biafra with MAS-36 rifles during the Nigerian Civil War.
 Haiti presented Biafra with 300 rifles as a gift late in the conflict.

 After the Second World War, civilian hunting rifle versions were made by MAS and by the gunsmith Jean Fournier.
 These half-stocked rifles were chambered for the 7×54mm Fournier (common, 7.5x54mm necked down to 7mm), 7×57mm Mauser (very rare), 8×60mm S (less common), and 10.75×68mm (rare).
 Hunting rifles in the two latter calibers had integral muzzle brakes.
 Also imported into the United States were a few military surplus MAS-36 rifles, converted to 7.62×51mm NATO from 7.5×54mm.
 These rifles were modified to chamber the NATO round and also had an SKS type trigger safety fitted to them.

 In Comoros, the French had a decent amount of MAS-36 rifles in storage during WWII and the Post-war era.
 When Comoros became in independent nation in 1975, the rifles were given to the new Comoros Army.
 The MAS-36 was widely used during many of the coups and attempted coups that took place on the island nation from 1975 to 1989.
 After a reformation of the Comoros Army in 1990, the MAS-36 was replaced with newer firearms such as the AK-47.

 In 1941, Britain and Free France occupied Syria, bringing thousands of MAS-36 rifles with them.
 When French forces departed from Syria in 1946, the rifles were given to the Syrian Armed Forces in order to arm their own army and militias, as the Syrian government at the time was perceived as pro-western.
 The MAS-36 was widely used by Syrian forces in the 1948 Arab–Israeli War.
 The Israeli victory and later, a coup in Syria led to Syria's loyalty shifting towards the Soviet Union instead of western countries.
 After purchasing large quantities of Soviet weapons in the 1950s and 1960s, the MAS-36 became obsolete with thousands of units being sent into government storage facilities.
 In 2011 during the Syrian Civil War, Syrian opposition forces captured thousands of the stored rifles.
 With nearly all of the rifles being still operational, the Free Syrian Army widely used the MAS-36 from 2011 to 2015.
 From 2015 onward, the Free Syrian Army decreased the use of the MAS-36 due to scarcity of the rifle's needed 7.5mm ammunition.